 Yes, this is complicated, but remember – we’re healing a brain of two brain diseases (disorders) – two diseases / disorders that often influence one another and/or share common risk factors.
 Thus treating one as secondary to the other is a big mistake, a mistake that can confound addiction recovery and lead to relapse.
 So take your time reading through this.

-And know – there are four key brain healers you can employ immediately (and should continue employing for the rest of your life) which will enhance effective dual diagnosis treatment because they are good for optimum brain health.
+And know – there are four key brain healers you can employ immediately, if you can, which will enhance effective dual diagnosis treatment because they are good for optimum brain health.
 They are: nutrition, aerobic exercise, sleep and mindfulness practices.

 Lastly, though I’m not a doctor nor clinician, I’m always happy to answer questions or suggest further resources, so feel free to call 650-362-3026 or email at lisaf@BreakingTheCycles.com.